EndPointCorp/end-point-blog/2013/11/07/ie7-href-attributes-of-links-added-via.html.md

 title: "IE7 “Enhances” href Attributes of Links Added via innerHTML"
 ---

 I ran into this issue the other day while testing a new feature for a client site.
 The code worked well in Chrome, Firefox, Safari and IE (8-11) but it blew up in IE7.
-The page was fairly straightforward — I was using jQuery and the excellent [doT.js templating library](http://olado.github.io/doT/index.html) to build up some HTML and add it to the page after the DOM had loaded.
+The page was fairly straightforward—​I was using jQuery and the excellent [doT.js templating library](http://olado.github.io/doT/index.html) to build up some HTML and add it to the page after the DOM had loaded.
 This content included several links like so:

 ```html
     <a href="#panel1">More Info</a>